 Trying to eat right and stay healthy is a challenge for most people, but as a person in recovery, you have the added complexity of making food choices that can help repair your body and stave off any cravings to use alcohol and drugs.
 Here are some simple tips to help you incorporate healthy foods into your diet.

 Change the way you think

-The first step into cleaning up what you eat is changing your mindset.
+The first step for enhancing your diet is changing your mindset.
 Don’t think about yourself as adopting a new diet but rather a new way of eating to improve your overall health.
 If you begin to think of yourself as adapting your current diet to a healthier yet manageable one, you will see more success.

 Look at what foods you need to add to your plate

 You now may be all psyched to start eating healthy foods, but you might not know which healthy foods to eat.
-The food guide that is issued by the USDA is actually a good place to start!
-The chart easily highlights which food groups you should have in your daily diet and how much of each group you should eat.
+The food guide that is issued by the USDA is a good place to start!
+The chart is easy to understand, highlighting which food groups you should have in your daily diet and how much of each group you should eat.

 The diet that you need to maintain to help rebalance your life should include:

 - Lean proteins like chicken, salmon, and beans to help build and repair your body

 - Carbohydrates found in rolled oats and lentils are great sources of energy

 - Fats that are naturally found in nuts and avocados are also great for improving energy